How the Federal Reserve Promotes Economic Inequality, Racism, and Social Unrest

-At his alma mater Princeton University on June 1, Federal Reserve Chair Jerome “Jay” Powell said that the Federal Reserve’s policies “absolutely” don’t add to inequality.
+At his alma mater Princeton University on June 1, Federal Reserve Chair Jerome “Jay” Powell said, according to the Washington Post, that the Federal Reserve’s policies “absolutely” don’t add to inequality.
 Although we’ve heard a lot of lies in national politics since the 2016 election, this former Wall Street lawyer’s statement amounts to one of the most disingenuous and deceitful bald-faced lies ever told by an American public figure.

 Powell’s disinformation campaign roared along on June 13: “Inequality is something that’s been with us increasingly for more than four decades and it’s not really related to monetary policy,” Powell said in a press conference.